 where

-TxAPpwr represents the AP's combined transmit power at the antenna connectors of all the transmit antennas used to transmit the Trigger frame and normalized to 20 MHz bandwidth.
-TxAPpwr is dBm value of AP Tx Power subfield of the Common Info field in Trigger frame, the encoding of which is specified in 9.3.1.22 (Trigger frame format).
-DLRSSI represents the measured received power from the non-HE portion of the HE PPDU preamble of the Trigger frame at the STA normalized to 20 MHz bandwidth.
+TxAPpwr is in dBm and represents the AP's transmission power and is equal to the value of the AP Tx Power subfield of the Common Info field in the Trigger frame, the encoding of which is specified in 9.3.1.22 (Trigger frame format) or the DL Tx Power subfield of the TRS Control field as specified in 9.2.4.6a.1 (TRS Control).
+DLRSSI is in dBm and represents the RSSI at the antenna connector(s) from the non-HE portion of the HE PPDU preamble over the PPDU bandwidth of the triggering PPDU at the STA normalized to 20 MHz bandwidth.
 DLRSSI in dBm is an average of the received power over the antennas on which the average PLDL is being computed. (#20559)

 End of proposed changes.